SupeRuier/awesome-active-learning/contents/practical_considerations.md

 Works:
 - Active and incremental learning for semantic ALS point cloud segmentation [2020]: In this paper, they propose an active and incremental learning strategy to iteratively query informative point cloud data for manual annotation and the model is continuously trained to adapt to the newly labelled samples in each iteration.
 - CLActive: Episodic Memories for Rapid Active Learning [2022, Conference on Lifelong Learning Agents]

+## Surrogate Learner

+Use surrogate learner to efficiently evaluate the utility.

+Works:
+- Active Deep Learning Guided by Efficient Gaussian Process Surrogates [2023]

 # The consideration of query/feedback types